Skip to main content

 DataFrame operations

-This example fetches JSON data from an API.
-The Lambda filter component extracts and flattens the results into a tabular DataFrame.
-The DataFrame Operations component can then work with the retrieved data.
+The following example fetches JSON data from an API.
+The Smart Filter component extracts and flattens the results into a tabular DataFrame that is then processed through the DataFrame Operations component.

 1. The API Request component retrieves data with only source and result fields.
 For this example, the desired data is nested within the result field.

-2. Connect a Lambda Filter to the API request component, and a Language model to the Lambda Filter.
+2. Connect a Smart Filter to the API request component, and a Language model to the Smart Filter.
 This example connects a Groq model component.

 3. In the Groq model component, add your Groq API key.

-4. To filter the data, in the Lambda filter component, in the Instructions field, use natural language to describe how the data should be filtered.
+4. To filter the data, in the Smart filter component, in the Instructions field, use natural language to describe how the data should be filtered.
 For this example, enter:

 _10